This is the first article in the series

 #include <string>

 Imports the standard string handling function.
-Most importantly it imports the type std::string
+Most importantly, it imports the type std::string

 .